dev-koushal/HireMeBro/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Feedback

-**Open for feedback!**
-Share your thoughts and help us build a better platform.

----

-*HireMeBro – Bringing authenticity to recruitment.*